Are Deer Antlers For Dogs A Good Chew Toy?

 The question now is will I continue to use deer antlers with my young pups?

 Yes, if I can find a high-quality deer antler I don’t mind using it with the puppies.
-However, I’ll probably stick mostly with my two favorite chews: Yak Cheese Dog Chews and Bully Sticks.
+However, I’ll probably stick mostly with my two favorite chews: Yak Cheese Dog Chews and Beef Collagen Sticks.

 One thing to remember is no matter what your puppy is chewing monitor him closely.